Sublime (album): Samples

+Cover art

+The cover art shows frontman Bradley Nowell posing with his back turned showing off his tattoo of the band's logo.
+The tattoo was applied by Long Beach artist Opie Ortiz on September 29, 1995.
+Ortiz's pop art had been featured on the band's albums before, namely their iconic "sun" logo used on 40oz to Freedom.

 Release

 Sublime was released in the United States on July 30, 1996, with releases in Europe following that October and in Australia and Japan in December.
 MCA drafted the band's former promotional team at Gasoline Alley (renaming the team Sublime Marketing) to promote Sublime through methods that played to the band's fan base.
 This marketing included posters and advance copies at independent shops, and advertisements in board-sport and alternative magazines.
 Promoting the album proved to be challenging due to Nowell's death, with no band to provide touring support or broadcast appearances.

 The album soon began to expand upon the band's surf/skate fan base, appealing to consumers not associated with that community.
 At least one retailer attributed this to Nowell's death, remarking to Billboard that "death sells," comparing a similar situation in which Roy Orbison's discography rose in sales following his passing.
 Eric Weissbard, in a Spin column, compared Nowell's posthumous success to that of Jonathan Larson, the composer of the Broadway musical Rent, who died the day before the musical's scheduled premiere earlier in the year.
 Billboard deemed the band's posthumous success "a tale of tragic irony."

 Abbey Konowitch, vice president of MCA Records, remarked to trades on the album's timing:

 Eric Wilson, the band's bassist, was "more pragmatic about the issue":